 We come down from the heights back onto the plains and drive north to Pian Upe Reserve, the second largest conservation area in Uganda and possibly its best-kept secret!
-You will see more birds and animals than tourists in this area of semi-arid acacia grassland.
-There are also some wetland areas, including Lake Opeta, the only place in the world you are likely to see Fox’s Weaver.
-Although the density of animals isn’t as high as in the better-known National Parks, you may see some species not seen elsewhere.
+You will see more birds and animals than tourists in this area of semi-arid acacia grassland with beautiful views of various mountains.
+Although the density of animals isn’t as high as in the better-known National Parks, you may see some species not seen elsewhere, such as the Roan Antelope.
 You will feel you really are in the Heart of Africa.

 Day 6: Exploring Pian Upe Reserve

 The easiest time for seeing animals is during the dry season (December to April), when the grass is short and animals gather around water.
-You will have an early morning game drive and another in the late afternoon.
+You will have an early morning game drive and a birding walk in the late afternoon.
 Most birds and animals ‘disappear’ to rest during the heat in the middle of the day – which is a good idea for tourists as well!

 Looking through a bird book of Uganda which has distribution maps for each species, you will notice how many species only occur in north eastern Uganda!